Canopy Lead Time: 30 WEEKS Spare Parts Lead Time: 14 WEEKS

 >> NIC’S ATHLETE BIO

-Why?
-Because of reliable openings and fun flying characteristics.
-I stopped jumping the JFX with the wingsuits as soon as the wingsuit got bigger than a tracking suit.
-I have full confidence in my Kraken and don’t have to worry about openings while I’m in freefall.
+Now I have full confidence in my Kraken and don’t have to think about openings while I’m in freefall.

 First things first in a wingsuit canopy has to be the openings.
 They need to be consistent to keep you out of line twists.
 However I still enjoy flying my parachute so I want it to be responsive.
 Not too much front riser pressure so you can pull off a 270 and have smooth landings.